 \section{Introduction}

-Cosmic-Ray (CR) physics has been established more than a century ago and advancements in the measurements have been performed through this entire period.
+Cosmic-Ray (CR) physics has been established more than a century ago and progress in the measurements has been performed through this entire period.
 Besides preserving the measurements for their historical value, the motivations for a CR database are numerous.